Christmas is known as the season of goodwill. By serving others Berkhamsted School have been bringing joy to the community throughout the School…

 Richard Backhouse has been Principal of Berkhamsted Schools Group since January 2016.
 He was a boarder both at Cheam School, and Marlborough College, where he won an Exhibition.
 After a year working on a kibbutz in Israel, in a hotel in the French Alps, and running a bar in his home town, he read Economics at Cambridge, expecting to go on to be a journalist.
 Experience acting as a ski guide for school children and teaching sailing in the summers for a charity gave him a sense of the value of teaching, and so he went to Oundle School in 1990, expecting to teach only briefly before returning to university to do a PhD, but stayed for six years before moving to Bradfield College.
 At these schools he variously taught Economics, coached rowing and football, ran a Christian Union, and acquired managerial and leadership experience both running a boarding house and as Director of Pastoral and Extra-curricular activities.
 In 2005, he was appointed Principal at Monkton Combe School – an all through group of Pre-prep, Prep and Senior Schools – where he developed the scope and depth of the pupils’ opportunities and achievements.
 Richard and his wife Debbie have two children and he retains interests in skiing, plays golf badly, reads, and enjoys gadgets.

-Michael Bond joined Berkhamsted as Headmaster of Berkhamsted Sixth in September 2012 before moving into the role of Vice Principal Education.
+Michael Bond joined Berkhamsted as Headteacher of Berkhamsted Sixth in September 2012 before moving into the role of Vice Principal, Education.
 Michael completed his PGCE at the University of Newcastle in 1994, having achieved a 1st Class Honours degree at the University of Liverpool the previous year.
 His teaching career began in his native North East, where he worked for seven years at RGS Newcastle.
 Michael joined us from Merchant Taylors’ School, where he had been Head of Sixth Form for five years, before which he had been Head of History and Housemaster of a senior Boys’ Boarding House at Christ College Brecon.
 Since joining Berkhamsted, he has been involved in setting up a 16-19 Free School in South Yorkshire and is currently a Governor at The Beacon School in Chesham Bois.
 Married to Suzanne, Michael has two sons and is a keen sportsman with an interest in football (he is a long-suffering supporter of Newcastle United), skiing and fitness.

 Julian Anthony was appointed as Chief Operating Officer (COO) in 2018.
 Julian was previously the Chief Financial and Operating Officer at Norwood – one of the UK’s oldest charities employing over 1,000 people, assisted by hundreds of volunteers, supporting vulnerable children and their families, children with special educational needs and people with learning disabilities.
 As a Fellow of the Institute of Chartered Accountants in England and Wales he has held a variety of senior finance positions including those at BT, T-Mobile and Premier Foods.
 Julian graduated with a BSc (Hons) in Accounting and Computing, and is a former pupil of The Haberdashers’ Aske’s Boys School.
 Julian, who is married to Wendy, an Educational Psychologist, is an avid Arsenal supporter and keeps fit by either running, swimming or going to the gym most days which he claims is essential just to keep pace with his three energetic children.